 What language is Korean most similar to?

-Korean shares some similarities with both Japanese and Chinese.
+Korean shares some similarities with both the Japanese and Chinese languages.
 Korean is similar to Japanese in terms of grammar and sentence structure.
-They both also have their own unique writing systems that is fairly easy to learn.
+They both also have their own unique writing systems that are fairly easy to learn.
 However, the Japanese writing system also uses adopted Chinese characters called Kanji.
+Most Japanese words are written with Chinese characters.
 The Korean writing system also used something similar called Hanja, but they’re not used as often as in Japanese.

-Many words in Korean have Chinese roots, so in that way, it is similar to the Chinese language.
+Many words in Korean have Chinese origin, so in that way, Korean and Chinese languages are similar.
 However, there are no tones in Korean like there are in Chinese.

 Some modern-day newer Korean words, sometimes called Konglish, are adapted from languages such as English and German.

 Korean is a phonetic language, meaning that you can sound out the individual letters to make words.
 It has an alphabet with individual sounds for each letter, and the letters are read from left to right and top to bottom.
 There are individual syllables.
 Many native English speakers can learn the alphabet (Hangul) in about 1-2 hours.

 Today, there are 2 Korean languages used in the Korean peninsula.
 This is because as we all know, the Korean peninsula is occupied by two countries namely South Korea and North Korea.

 The South Korean language is called and widely known as 한국어 (hangugeo).
 This is the language most Korean learners are learning.